GCC Code Coverage Report

 58 /**

-59 * @brief Formats an integer as a hexadecimal string.
+59 * @brief Formats a signed integer as an unsigned hexadecimal string.

 2/2